WELCOME TO INDIA

 Required travel insurance

 Ashley Blake is an avid traveler, cultural consultant and Traverse Journeys founder with a background in tourism, entrepreneurship and project management.
-She is a fluent Spanish speaker and has worked and traveled in 40+ countries across Latin America, Asia, Europe, the Middle East and Africa including tours she has led in Spain, Ecuador, Germany, Nicaragua, Morocco, China and Canada.
+She is a fluent Spanish speaker with conversational Portuguese skills and is just starting to study Arabic.
+Ashley has worked and traveled in 45 countries across Latin America, Asia, Europe, the Middle East and Africa including tours she has designed and led in Spain, Germany, Ecuador, Peru, Nicaragua, Morocco, Croatia and China.

 Ashley is passionate about connection, communication and coordination in order to link others with the opportunities and experiences that promote self-growth and community engagement.